ionos-deploy-now/documentation/content/docs/from-sample.md

 ---
 description: ''
 sidebar: 'docs'
-prev: '/docs/framework-guide/'
+prev: '/docs/'
-next: '/docs/configuration-overview/'
+next: '/docs/from-cmd-line/'
 editable: true
 ---

-# Framework samples
+# From sample

-The following framework samples give you an overview of static site generator (SSG) frameworks that can be hosted out of the box with Deploy Now.
-All samples are kept simple to give you a basic working prototype.

-Feel free to create your own sample by adding a `.ionos.yml` file in your repository root folder.
-Providing a [file-based configuration](/docs/explicit-build-configuration) allows other users to use your sample without setting the build command and dist folder.
-You can find an examplary configuration below each of the samples.
+The following samples give you a first glance how Deploy Now works.
+Just click on the according __Deploy Now__ button to get your instance live.

+The samples kept fairly simple to provide you with working protoytypes out of the box.
+You can start up from this point to create easily your own web project.

+If you don't find what you are looking for, maybe you want to start from scratch.
+In this case follow our instructions [from command line](/docs/from-cmd-line/) or start [from any existing repository](/docs/from-repo/).

 ## Plain html sample